 I am not an expert in research literature although I can see it increases at an alarming rate.
 Keeping it at my finger tips as one of my professional strengths.
 What I’d like to do on this page is to go back to that word – ‘evidence’.
 What is meant by it and in what way does it help us to design experiments and promote the changes we want in our lives?
 There are some misunderstandings to identify and I’d like to clarify what is useful ‘evidence’ when exploring human experience and relationships (as compared to evidence obtained in laboratories).

 The dominance of medicine in ‘healing’ has meant there is pressure to define ‘evidence’ the same in both medicine and therapy.
 This is a ‘political’ pressure to join the ‘big boys’, given the dominance of medical science in the field of research.
 Nathan Beel put it well in a 2011 Paper entitled What can we learn from what works across therapies?

 Don’t get me wrong; medical bodies and regulators are quite right to place emphasis on obtaining very solid evidence before they let a new medicine loose on the general public.
 There, the outcomes are matters of life-or-death, as I’ve said elsewhere.
 Often, there is only the strictest experimental design put together.
 That seems quite right and there is little room for a Plan B or an opportunity to step back and re-design.
 The Thalidomide scandal of the 1950’s and 60’s served to highlight the problems and to drive up standards in research.

-However, this life-and-death feature is visible in the design and implementation of small, safe experiments, as I am describing them.
+However, this life-and-death feature is not present in the design and implementation of small, safe experiments, as I am describing them.
 The problem for measuring the effectiveness of therapy, using the tight controls associated with medical science, means that: